martinhauge/datasprint19/README.md

 `jupyter notebook`

 Jupyter launches a file manager in a browser window.
-From there you can open any of the notebooks (characterised by the `.ipynb` file ending.
+From there you can open any of the notebooks (characterised by the `.ipynb` file ending).